samanthavbarron/api/README.md

 - `API_KEY`: The API key used for certain functionalities.
 - `API_HOST`: The host to use for the flask app.
 - `API_PORT`: The port to use for the flask app.

-## Functionalities

-The API implements several features:

-- `api.example.com/health`: A healthcheck that the app is running.